Code-Institute-Submissions/Professional-Training-Development/README.md

 ### Site Owner's Goals
 As the programme owner, I position my value and skills, as well as provide examples of programmes that I can provide to clients.

-This enables me to reach a broader and global clientele that I would struggle to reach without an Internet presence such as this website—extending my client base offering something specific that may not resonate as well on a platform such as Facebook or Twitter.
+This enables me to reach a broader and global clientele that I would struggle to reach without an Internet presence such as this website, extending my client base offering something specific that may not resonate as well on a platform such as Facebook or Twitter.

 ### Potential Features
 Display a selection of courses, programmes, and coaching for organisations and individuals.